-Instead of General Liability for an auto service business, a special policy is designed specifically for your business operations called Garage liability.
+Instead of General Liability for an auto service business, a special auto equipment dealer insurance policy is designed specifically for your business operations called Garage liability.
 Garage liability insurance is necessary for any type of auto repair and service business.
 It protects your garage from the substantial costs of bodily injury and property damage third-party liability claims and lawsuits when your shop is liable.

 The policy provides coverage for third-party: